AndyBNZ/barnaby/readme.txt

 **********************************************************

 1. Project Overview
-Build a privacy-focused, modular, offline-first voice assistant platform that:
+Build a privacy-focused, modular, offline-first digital butler platform that:

 Runs on a local server (Rust backend) with optional multi-user support